BestEver2000/Road-Accidents-Analysis/README.md

 ## Recommendations
 - Focus safety awareness programs on Fridays and during peak hours (17:00–17:59) to address the high accident frequency.
 - Improve road signage and lighting at office areas, residential areas, and church areas to reduce accidents in these high-risk locations.
+- Increase road safety measures during snowy conditions, such as mandatory winter tires and reduced speed limits, to mitigate the higher risk of multi-casualty accidents.
 - Prioritize safety interventions at Crossing, No Junction, and Y-Shape Junctions, as they account for 75% of total accidents.
 - Consider redesigning or improving safety at O-shaped and T-shaped junctions to further minimize casualties.
 - Reevaluate the use of broken lines on two-way roads, which show significantly higher accident frequencies, and consider implementing solid lines or stricter lane discipline measures.